Jubal (film): Plot

-Horgan is a cheerful, agreeable fellow who is married to an attractive, much younger woman named Mae (Valerie French) whom he met in Canada.
-He takes an immediate shine to Jubal and offers him a permanent job.
-Behind his back Mae also has taken a liking to Jubal, which she expresses to him in no uncertain terms.
-Horgan is impressed with Jubal's work ethic and makes him foreman over the other cowhands.
-That further antagonises Pinky, whom Horgan does not trust.
+Horgan is married to an attractive, younger woman named Mae (Valerie French) whom he met in Canada.
+He offers Jubal a job after seeing him ride an unbroken horse.
+Meantime, Pinky forces Mae to kiss him saying they used to do this when Horgan was away.
+Horgan is impressed with Jubal's work ethic and makes him foreman over the other cowhands which antagonises Pinky, whom Horgan does not trust.